 109. French BulldogThe Intelligence of Dogs by Stanley Coren. https://thehydrant.wordpress.com/tag/the-intelligence-of-dogs-by-stanley-coren

-The fact of the matter is they are smart dogs that want to please, so if you’re doing your role with your Frenchie, they are going to learn well.
+They are smart dogs that want to please, so if you’re doing your role with your Frenchie, they will learn well.

-It is not totally essential to join obedience school for your Frenchie, but it may make training faster and more efficient.
-Luckily, there are also plenty of self-help books and websites available that will work fine as long as you spend the time to work with your new little Frenchie.
+It is not essential to join obedience school for your Frenchie, but it may make training faster and more efficient.
+Luckily, plenty of self-help books and websites are available that will work fine as long as you spend the time working with your new little Frenchie.